-- Be clear about cheating and plagiarism policies - Define what plagiarism is and isn't - Discuss plagiarism as a moral and ethical issue - Make students aware of what constitutes plagiarism, polices about the unethical behavior, and how you handle it (consequences and always follow through). - Discuss as a legal issue of fair use and intellectual property.
+- Be clear about cheating and plagiarism policies - START EDUCATING EARLY (elementary) - Define what plagiarism is and isn't - Discuss plagiarism as a moral and ethical issue - Make students aware of what constitutes plagiarism, polices about the unethical behavior, and how you handle it. - Discuss as a legal issue of fair use and intellectual property.
 Students need to know and understand copyright and intellectual property laws rather than "Don't do it because I told you not to do it".